karthik/ddd/02-data_documenting.md

 # How to document your dataset

-Documenting a dataset is critical to ensuring others understand the data and use it appropriately.
-A dataset with no other information is unhelpful, but by the same token, providing too much information can also make it difficult to understand.
-There is a continuum, which we refer to as the Data reusability spectrum (DARES).
-At the bare minimum there should be a README file that describes the data in some way.
-At the idea, there is the README with some context, plus some machine readable, standardized description of the types of each of the variables in the data.
+Documenting a dataset is ensures others understand why the data was collected, how it was used, and how to use it appropriately.
+A .csv file alone in a folder with no other information is unhelpful.
+By the same token, providing too much information can make it difficult to understand, and where to start.
+There is a **da**ta **re**usability **co**ntinuum (DARECO).
+At one end there is a plain text or perhaps proprietary format file alone in a folder, towards the middle there is an accompanying human readable README file that describes the data and a machine readable format for reading in the data, and at the far end is the complete information to completely reproduce the data, intructions, motivation, manual, and so on.

-- Bare minimum (good enough)
-- Ideal
-- Very detailed
+_figure of the continuum from only data, to data + readme + machine readable code + full instruction set_

-Some examples of data documentation are now discussed, and ranked on the DARES.
+Researchers and analysts should aim to be at the "good enough" as the new minimum: A README with human context, machine readable statement of variables, and the raw data.
+Some examples of data documentation are now discussed, and ranked on the CARECO.

 ## EML

 The Ecological Metadata Language (EML) is stated as ([on their website](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html))
-The EML project is an open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to the ecological discipline
+The EML project is an open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to the ecological discipline.
 EML provides a very highly structured approach to documenting data.
-This is at one end of the "Data reproducibility spectrum" There is an R interface to this: https://github.com/ropensci/EML
+This is at one end of the "Data reproducibility spectrum"
+There is an R interface to this: https://github.com/ropensci/EML

 ## Journal "Data papers"

-Journals are now adding "data papers", which are papers specifically designed for publishing and sharing data.
-These provide more information and context around the data, which is crucial to understanding the data structure.
+Journals are now adding "data papers", specifically designed for publishing and sharing data.
+These provide more information and context around, crucial to understanding the data structure.

-Below I have some notes on Elsevier's Data In Brief.

-**Elsevier's Data In Brief**

-> Data in Brief provides a way for researchers to easily share and reuse each other's datasets by publishing data articles that:
+For example, **Elsevier's Data In Brief** aims to provide an outlet where researchers can easily share and reuse data by publishing articles about the data.
+The aim is to thoroughly describe the data, facilit

+quote:
     > - Thoroughly describe your data, facilitating reproducibility.
     > - Make your data, which is often buried in supplementary material, easier to find.
     > - Increase traffic towards associated research articles and data, leading to more citations.